Bismuth selenide

 Bismuth selenide (Bi2Se3) is a gray compound of bismuth and selenium also known as bismuth(III) selenide.

+Its crystal structure is found to have the space group R3̅m (No.166) with lattice parameters a = 4.143 Å and c = 28.636 Å.

 Properties

 Bismuth selenide is a semiconductor and a thermoelectric material.
 While stoichiometric bismuth selenide should be a semiconductor with a gap of 0.3 eV, naturally occurring selenium vacancies act as electron donors, so Bi2Se3 is intrinsically n-type.

 Bismuth selenide has a topologically insulating ground-state.
 Topologically protected Dirac cone surface states have been observed in Bismuth selenide and its insulating derivatives leading to intrinsic topological insulators, which later became the subject of world-wide scientific research.

 Bismuth selenide is a van der Waals material consisting of covalently bound five-atom layers (quintuple layers) which are held together by van der Waals interactions and spin-orbit coupling effects.
 Although the (0001) surface is chemically inert (mostly due to the inert-pair effect of Bi), there are metallic surface states, protected by the non-trivial topology of the bulk.
 For this reason, the Bi2Se3 surface is an interesting candidate for van der Waals epitaxy and subject of scientific research.
 For instance, different phases of antimony layers can be grown on Bi2Se3, by means of which topological pn-junctions can be realised.
 More intriguingly, Sb layers undergo topological phase transitions when attached to the Bi2Se3 surface and thus inherit the non-trivial topological properties of the Bi2Se3 substrate.